jazzsequence/DnD-Battle-Tracker/README.md

 After completing his [CSS Grid](https://cssgrid.io/) course, I decided to revisit this again to add some much-needed styling and layout.

-Next up is integrating browser storage and possibly refactoring as a React app.
+Next up is integrating browser storage ~and possibly refactoring as a React app~.

 ## Roadmap
 These are things I plan (or at least _hope_) to implement in the future.

+* Accessibility
 * Use browser storage to retain party data after refresh
 * Allow encounters to be reset without losing data
 * Initiative randomizer (define initiative rather than entering rolled values)